JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

    ' // Create a Bitmap object from a JPEG file.
    DIM myBitmap AS CGpBitmap = "climber.jpg"
-   ' // Set the resolution of theimage using the DPI ratios myBitmap.SetResolutionForDpi
+   ' // Set the resolution of the image using the DPI ratios myBitmap.SetResolutionForDpi

    ' // Clone a portion of the bitmap.